timabell/timwise.co.uk/_posts/2021-07-08-why-i-want-you-to-use-slack-threads.md

 layout: post
 ---

 Someone has probably sent you a link to this blog post in response to you posting multiple messages in a slack channel on the same topic.

 Don't worry, we're not angry with you, we just want to help.
+We also know that the slack interface can be a bit confusing, especially on mobile, and it's easy to accidentally respond in channel instead on a thread.

+This post is not intended to shame or berate you, just to share information on how we can all make slack a nicer and less distracting thing to use for everyone.

 ![two messages in a slack channel](/images/blog/slack/slack-two-channel-messages.png)